Can my online ordained officiant legally perform my wedding ceremony?

-The short answer is no. If it were already legal, there wouldn’t be legislation before our state legislature in Albany trying to make it legal, or at least expand on who can legally perform marriage ceremonies in New York State.
+If it were already legal, and anyone could click on a link to perform a wedding ceremony, there wouldn’t be couples who have been disenfranchised.
+There also wouldn’t have been legislation before our state legislature in Albany for many years trying to make it legal, or at least expand on who can legally perform marriage ceremonies in New York State.

 For more documentation of the couples disenfranchised and wills contested, scroll down to the article from the Nassau County Bar Association’s Law Journal or follow along for a recap.

 There is no such thing as license or registration issued by the State of New York for officiants.
+There is only the single-event permit now being issued.
 A claim of being “licensed” or of holding a statewide registration is often a red flag that an officiant may be ordained online.
 Some officiants will display their NYC Registrations, which clearly say right on it that they are ONLY valid for ceremonies performed within the City of New York.

 Here on Long Island, Online Ordinations have become very popular among “professionals” and non-professionals alike.
 DJ’s, banquet managers, receptionists, even some long time officiants may not actually have the authority to marry in New York State.
 So, even if you’ve received an officiant recommendation from your catering hall, be sure to always check their credentials.
 It you google or look up where their ordination came from, and after going to that website, it says “Click Here to Become A Wedding Officiant”, odds are good that you should get legally married by someone truly qualified before allowing them to perform your public ceremony.